tssoft/wp-social-likes/readme.txt

  * Fixed LiveJournal button appearance for all 4 skins
  * Fixed bug with counters disappearing when LiveJournal button is on (Reported by yegorka)
  * Transition to the more optimal way of storing plugin settings
+ * *Hidden feature:* Social Likes buttons now can be added to post excerpts (Requested by johnmontfx, see question 4 in FAQ)

 = 1.10 =
  * Improved compatibility with Wordpress 3.9+